Please note: a valid prescription is required for all prescription medication.

 Side Effects and Safety

 Like other SSRIs, escitalopram can cause side effects that range from mild to serious.
-Commonly reported effects may include nausea, dry mouth, headache, sweating, fatigue, sleep changes (insomnia or somnolence), and sexual dysfunction.
-Some effects improve after the body adjusts, while others may persist and need reassessment.
+Common effects may include nausea, diarrhea or constipation, headache, dry mouth, sweating, fatigue, sleep changes (insomnia or drowsiness), and sexual side effects.
+Some people notice increased anxiety or restlessness early in treatment, which often requires monitoring and follow-up rather than self-adjusting doses.

 Drug Interactions and Cautions